Blackdevil0011/Fake-News-Prediction/README.md

 # Fake-News-Prediction
-Used Logistic Regression to predict the Heart attack in a patient as per the dataset.
+Used Logistic Regression to predict the fack news as per the dataset.